hybridgroup/cylon-audio/README.md

 aplay /usr/share/sounds/alsa/Front_Center.wav
 ```

 If you hear audio, you should now be able to run `npm install cylon-audio`.
+Thanks to [http://alextgalileo.altervista.org/blog/lets-make-noise-play-audio-edison/](http://alextgalileo.altervista.org/blog/lets-make-noise-play-audio-edison/) for which partof these instructions were derived.

 ## How to Use